AbuTalha3/Learn-Recursion---FCC/README.md

 The conversion process is visually represented through an animation that demonstrates how recursion breaks down the decimal number into binary digits step by step.

 License
-This project is licensed under the MIT License.
+This project is 'licensed' under the MIT License.
 See the LICENSE.md file for more details.

 Contact
 For any inquiries or feedback, please contact [Your Name] at [your@email.com].